 Back in the spring of 1996, I remember being emotionally affected by the news coverage of baseball player Rod Carew’s daughter who was dying of leukemia.
-The media was desperately making pleas for people to join the Be The Match Registry® (called National Marrow Donor Program® Registry at that time) in hopes of finding a donor not only for his daughter, but also for other patients in need of a bone marrow transplant.
+The media was desperately making pleas for people to join the Be The Match Registry® in hopes of finding a donor not only for his daughter, but also for other patients in need of a bone marrow transplant.

 That year, all I wanted for my 15th birthday was to join the marrow registry, but I found out that I could not join the registry until I was 18.
 I was disappointed, but shortly after my 18th birthday, I joined the registry and the wish I made on my 15th birthday was finally fulfilled.

-In April 2008, eight years after joining the registry, I was contacted by the National Marrow Donor Program (NMDP) on behalf of a 14-year-old boy who was in need of a marrow transplant.
+In April 2008, eight years after joining the registry, I was contacted by Be The Match on behalf of a 14-year-old boy who was in need of a marrow transplant.
 I learned that I was identified as a potential match based on the initial screening tests and subsequently went through additional testing, for which I gave some blood samples.
 I was also told that other potential donors were contacted for additional testing as well, so I simply waited.

 Called as a match

-At the end of May, I was contacted by the NMDP.
+At the end of May, I was contacted by Be The Match.
 The donor center representative left a message on my cell phone that said, “Erin, the doctors have decided that you are a perfect match for this patient.”

 The first step to becoming a donor was to attend an information and counseling session.
-The donor center representative made sure that I still wanted to proceed with the transplant and that I was mentally stable enough to undergo the process, I guess!
+The donor center representative made sure that I still wanted to proceed with the transplant and that I was mentally stable enough to undergo the process.